How to get from Manchester to London by train, bus or flight.

-To get from Manchester to London on Oct 03 we recommend taking a bus because it’s the best combination of price and speed.
+The best way to travel from Manchester to London is by taking a bus because it’s the best combination of price and speed.

 There are a number of ways to get from Manchester to London, including flying, taking the bus or the train.
 Though flying offers the quickest journey time, after factoring in journey and waiting times, trains and buses are both convenient options, taking just a few hours longer and arriving into Central London.
 Trains arrive at Euston Station, buses at London Victoria and flights into Heathrow Airport.